akkadotnet/akka.net/Documentation/csharp/dispatchers.rst

   - Use cases: Default dispatcher, Bulkheading

-  - Driven by: ``java.util.concurrent.ExecutorService``
-               specify using "executor" using "fork-join-executor",
-               "thread-pool-executor" or the FQCN of
-               an ``akka.dispatcher.ExecutorServiceConfigurator``

 * PinnedDispatcher

   - This dispatcher dedicates a unique thread for each actor using it; i.e. each actor will have its own thread pool with only one thread in the pool.